jelocodes/jelocodes.github.io/_posts/2017-07-17-crypto_compare_ruby_gem.markdown

 ![](http://imgur.com/rSDcdit.png)

-In this modern reality of an increasingly cashless world, on the heels of the 2008 U.S. recession and growing distrust for centralized banking systems, an unknown programmer (or group of programmers) under the alias of Satoshi Nakamoto released an open-source software called Bitcoin, which was the next logical step in this trend: a bankless, *fully* digital currency, or, as it became known, a crypto currency.
+In this modern reality of an increasingly cashless world, and on the heels of the 2008 U.S. recession, an unknown programmer (or group of programmers) under the alias of Satoshi Nakamoto released an open-source software called Bitcoin, which was the next logical step in this trend: a bankless, *fully* digital currency, or, as it became known, a crypto currency.
 Unbeknownst to the world then, Bitcoin, and the underlying peer-to-peer cryptographic technology powering it, the Blockchain, would reach a multi billion dollar market cap and spawn dozens of so-called alternative coins, or "altcoins," which all leverage the same underlying technology.

-After the inception of Bitcoin, a multitude of altcoins arrived to try and solve different problems in finance and carve out niches for themselves.
+After Bitcoin, a multitude of altcoins arrived to try and solve different problems in finance and carve out niches for themselves.
 One such coin, Ether, powers a platform called [Ethereum](https://www.ethereum.org/), which has all of what the Bitcoin network offers, with an added general programming language built on top of their Blockchain.
 This means that complex logic can be programmed on top of the Ethereum network, potentially leveraging the network to not only facilitate simple transactions, but to host and enable *entire* decentralized software applications.
-Then there's [Grantcoin](http://www.grantcoin.org/), a cryptocurrency that's sidestepping governments and attempting to self fuel a global digital basic income fund.
+Then there's [Grantcoin](http://www.grantcoin.org/), a crypto currency that's sidestepping governments and attempting to self fuel and distribute a global digital basic income fund.

 The above should give you an idea as to why there's a lot of interest in this tech, it's disruptive nature and what it can potentially mean for the future of finance.
 I've even invested in some crypto myself.

 Finding information on the crypto I'm currently holding however has been pretty cumbersome.
-Luckily, aggregator websites have sprung up that hold multiple cryptocurrency price valuations all on a single webpage.
+Luckily, aggregator websites have sprung up that hold multiple crypto currency price valuations all on a single webpage.
 One such website is Coinmarketcap.com, which has (from what I can tell) all crypto currencies indexed, ordered from highest to lowest market cap, with various information in USD.
 Great!
 However, I'd still need to open up a web browser, scroll down a lengthy list or do a manual search for the crypto currency I want out of hundreds of possible choices.
 What's needed is a way to organize the growing crypto currency data into a readable concise format.

 ![](http://i.imgur.com/VxI4HdI.png?1)
-> Coinmarketcap.com's homepage, listing all cryptocurrencies by market cap
+> Coinmarketcap.com's homepage, listing all crypto currencies by market cap

 What if we could access all of this information directly in our command line without ever opening a browser?
 Maybe with a bit of Ruby cleverness I could make it happen through a simple Command Line Interface (CLI), abstracting away all of the superfluity and instead just display the direct information that we want.
 Except not everybody lives in America.
-A useful feature would also be currency conversion, where information on specific crypto currency valuations could be expressed to the user in any major fiat currency of the user's choosing, not just USD.
+A useful feature could also be currency conversion, where information on specific crypto currency valuations could be expressed to the user in any major fiat currency of the user's choosing, not just USD.

 The domain model for this could be looked at like a foreign currency exchange centre.
 The main object classes could be:
 - A **Scraper** class to acquire the information from the target website and pass that onto the other objects for use
 - A **CryptoCurrency** class to represent each instance of a crypto currency, with attributes representing relevant characteristics
 - A **Money** class to represent instances of fiat currency amounts and exchange rate logic
-- A **CLI** object that acts as a teller, handling user input and creating an interface to manipulate and display the data to users
+- A **CLI** class that acts as a teller, handling user input and creating an interface to manipulate and display the data to users

 First task: scraping the information we need from the website.
 Luckily, a handy Ruby gem called 'Nokogiri' takes care of the scraping.
 Combined with Ruby's built-in 'open-uri,' we can get the page information.
 This task is facilitated by the aforementioned Scraper class.
 Because the page document may need to be used by other methods, let's put it in an instance variable.
 And as the app only scrapes from one website and each Scraper instance will use the same site data, we can automatically initialize each Scraper instance with the instance variable @page pointing to the Nokogiri doc containing the scraped site information.

 ![](http://i.imgur.com/Z8ZDrUr.png?1)

-An issue with Cryptocurrency websites is the sheer volume of information packed on the page, which obfuscates the information the user wants.
-What if specific coins can be searchable on the CLI, and show only the user's selected coin info?
-That sounds like a good idea, but it might also be nice to have a *limited* selection of coins presented to the user in a list-view, perhaps of the 10 most popular (by market cap) cryptocurrencies, and leave it up to the user to pick from this list or enter their own more niche coin search.
-Let's scrape the Nokogiri doc for the names of the top 10 cryptocurrencies on the website.
+An issue with crypto currency websites is the sheer volume of information packed on the page, which sometimes obfuscates the information the user wants.
+What if specific coins could be made searchable on the CLI, and show only the user's selected coin info?
+That sounds like a good idea, but it might also be nice to have a *limited* selection of coins presented to the user in a list-view, perhaps of the 10 most popular (by market cap) crypto currencies, and leave it up to the user to pick from this list or enter their own more niche coin search.
+Let's scrape the Nokogiri doc for the names of the top 10 crypto currencies on the website.

 Dev tools tells us that the CSS selector for each crypto currency name on the page is the text inside the "a" tag within the "td" tag with a class of "currency-name."
-We can use this with Nokogiri to scrape our relevant information.
-However, if there's a space in the name, let's substitute it (using gsub) for a dash to match the page's name formatting for it's id tags (this is for searching purposes later on).
+We can use this with Nokogiri to scrape the relevant information.
+However, if there's a space in the name, let's substitute it (using gsub) for a dash to match the page's name formatting for id tags (this is important for scraping purposes later on).

-Let's create a method #get_list, that scrapes the top 10 crypto currency names into an array.
+Let's create a method #get_list, that scrapes and pushes the top 10 crypto currency names into an array.

 ![](http://i.imgur.com/aHhThcS.png?1)

-Sandwich code can be avoided via a collect enumerator instead, while keeping track of the index numbers of the items collected to only collect the names of the first 10 crypto currencies as well as deleting all of the nil indexes.
+Sandwich code can be avoided via a collect enumerator instead, while keeping track of the index numbers of the items collected to only collect the names of the first 10 crypto currencies as well as delete all of the nil indexes.

 ![](http://i.imgur.com/ez3xF8M.png?1)

 Great, now we have a list of the top 10 crypto currencies by name.
 However, at this point, each index simply contains a string that knows nothing about itself.
-They're not yet CryptoCurrency objects.
+They're not yet *actual* CryptoCurrency objects.

-Let's make a hash of attributes that we want our CryptoCurrency object to know about itself, and ultimately, the relevant information that we want to display to the user.
+Let's make a hash of attributes that represents information that we want our CryptoCurrency object to know about itself, and ultimately, the relevant information that we want to display to the user.
 Speaking for myself, the main information relevant to me as a trader would be:
 - **Name:** The crypto currency of interest's name
 - **Price:** The current price of the crypto currency of interest in whatever fiat currency is relevant to me (to see if I'm gaining or losing money on my investment)
 - **Market cap:** What is the current total aggregate value of this currency?